patilakshay227/Mini-Shell/README.md

 # Mini-Shell
-A simple implementation of the Unix Shell in the C Programming language
+An implementation of the Unix Shell in the C Programming language

 # How to Run